 - internal – created for the needs of the user interface of the definite application;

-- public – developed for external users with the aim of creating scripts in scenarios of automation or integration with third-party systems.
+- public – developed for external users to create scripts in scenarios of automation or integration with third-party systems.

 The main difference between the public and internal API is that for the second variant the protocol changes are synchronized with the key development cycle, i.e. their publication is carried out synchronously with the emergence of any new release.
 The new versions of the public API are published only if they are not able to process the old versions.